mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 At the end of project creation, you have to commit and deploy your new project,

 !!!Warning
-    In order to activate the CRUD for your project, you have to create a connection with Mongo.
+    In order to activate the CRUD for your project, you can contact your Mia Platform's responsible to create a connection with Mongo.